Clear the redness, vision and uncover the cornea with Ayurvedic Treatment and Panchakarma Procedures

 - It occurs more often in people who live in warm climates and spend a lot of time outdoors in sunny or windy environments.

-- Exposure to excessive amounts of ultra-violet light is thought to be the most significant cause of pterygia, which are more common in people living in sunny areas.
+- Exposure to excessive amounts of ultra-violet light is thought to be the most significant cause of pterygia, which is more common in people living in sunny areas.

 Though it isn’t usually a serious condition, it can cause annoying symptoms such as: